dotledger/dillinger/README.md

 # Open the statement file
 file = open('./spec/fixtures/example_ofx.ofx')

-# Initialize a new Dillenger parser.
+# Initialize a new Dillinger parser.
 This will return `false` if the statement
 # format can't be detected
 parser =  Dillinger.new(file)
 # => #<Dillinger::Parser::Ofx ...>